Facing (retail)

-In the retail industry, facing (also known as blocking, zoning or levelling) is the practice of pulling products forward to the front of the display or shelf on which they are placed, typically with the items' labels facing forward.
+In the retail industry, facing (also known as blocking, zoning, levelling or dressing) is the practice of pulling products forward to the front of the display or shelf on which they are placed, typically with the items' labels facing forward.
 This is done to keep a store appearing neat and organized, and can help create the illusion of a perfectly stocked store.

-The workers who perform this task normally have jobs doing other things in the store such as customer service, stocking shelves, daytime cleaning, bagging and carry outs (in grocery stores), etc. In some stores, however, facing is done only by the stockers.
-Facing is generally done near closing time when there are fewer customers and also while the store is completely closed.
-In busier stores it may be done constantly.